Hartree-Fock RI scheme

 Memory usage

 Calculation of the Hartree-Fock exchange may require a lot of memory.
-Shared memory is used to buffer the necessary data used by all processes on a multi-processor node.
+Shared memory is used to buffer the data used by all processes on a multi-processor node.
 By default, ADF will use 30% of the total physical memory of the computer for this buffer, which may be more than is desirable or possible.
-This amount, in megabytes, can be set using a HFMAXMEMORY input keyword.
+This amount, in megabytes, can be set using the HFMAXMEMORY input keyword.

 HFMaxMemory mbytes